farid-najafov/flight-booking/README.md

 # flight-booking
-This is small console application for booking flights
+This is a small console application for booking flights